 If after reading this article, you have additional questions, we invite you to contact us at Shouse Law Group.

-The legal definition of petty theft in California revolves around certain key facts that the prosecutors are supposed to prove before they can get a conviction.
-These facts are known as "elements of the crime."
+The legal definition of petty theft in California revolves around certain key facts that the prosecutor is supposed to prove before they can get a conviction.
+These facts are known as “elements of the crime.”

-The elements of petty theft depend on the type of theft that is alleged to have taken place.
+The elements of petty theft (Penal Code 484 PC) depend on the type of theft that is supposed to have taken place.

-A large number of petty theft charges arise from shoplifting cases.
-Shoplifting is a form of theft known as "larceny"...which usually occurs when someone physically carries off another person's property.
+Most petty theft cases involved the form of theft known as “larceny”…which usually occurs when someone physically carries off another person's property.

 The legal definition of theft by larceny is as follows:

 Scott does not intend to keep the videos forever.
-In fact, several months later, he tries to quietly return them to the video store shelves...but the manager catches him and calls the police.
+In fact, several months later, he tries to quietly return them to his friend's house…but the friend's father catches him and calls the police.

-Scott may still be guilty of petty theft . . . by shoplifting / larceny . . . even though he intended to return the videos.
-That is because he deprived the owner—the video store—of them for several months...long enough to lead to substantial lost revenue from renting them out.
+Scott may still be guilty of petty theft by larceny, even though he intended to return the videos.
+That is because he deprived the owner of them for several months.

 Example: Terry is a college student who is angry at her friend Melissa because of a dispute over a boy they are both interested in.
 In order to “get even” with Melissa, Terry takes Melissa's cell phone without her permission and hides it for 24 hours before returning it.